Home/Webinars

 Deposition Objections

-- Objection strategies
+- Practical objection strategies

-- What to avoid
+- Common objection mistakes to avoid

-- Opposing counsel that objects to everything
+- Opposing counsel objects to everything—now what?

 - How to avoid calling the judge